johntao-tester/dvxgit/README.md

 ### Login Requirements:

-  utilities.User Navigates to Digital Bank login page: http://dbankdemo.com/login
+  User Navigates to Digital Bank login page: http://dbankdemo.com/login

 A. Fill out login credential:
 * The customer will enter the following information to login UserName(Email address) and Password